 Yellowfin Red Romaine Wraps

-These quick and easy lettuce wraps are a warm weather standby for Chef Greg Baxtrom when he’s entertaining on his days off.
-They’re also delicious with grilled ribeye instead of the yellowfin.
-Using a mandolin to slice the veggies makes prep a cinch.
+These quick and easy lettuce wraps are a warm weather standby for chef Greg Baxtrom when he’s entertaining on his days off.
+They’re also delicious with grilled rib eye instead of the yellowfin.
+Using a mandoline to slice the veggies makes prep a cinch.

 for the avocado lime sauce: